 Water quality data was available for 2003, 2006, 2007 and 2009.
-However, 2003 data was not used for the model calibration because the data collected did not characterize the growing season average.
-It represented three samples collected during late summer.
+However, 2003 data was not used for the model calibration because only three samples were collected during late summer.
 Each year was modeled utilizing the methods described in the previous section.
 The calibration of the modeling to recorded total phosphorous concentrations is presented in Figure 5.3.
 The calibration of the models to recorded chlorophyll-a concentrations is portrayed in Figure 5.4.

-Figure 5.3: Big Elk Lake model calibration (total phosphorus)
+Figure 5.3.
+Big Elk Lake model calibration (total phosphorus).